 Third Party Security Requirements - As a condition of gaining access to the BSU computer network, every third party must secure its own connected systems in a manner consistent with BSU requirements.
-BSU must reserve the right to audit the security measures in effect on third party-connected systems without prior warning.
-BSU also must reserve the right to immediately terminate network connections with all third-party systems not meeting such requirements.
+BSU must reserve the right to audit the security measures in effect on third party-connected systems without a prior warning.
+BSU also must reserve the right to terminate immediately network connections with all third-party systems not meeting BSU requirements.